dunhamsteve/aoc2022/README.md

 - I keep forgeting snake_case
 - Writing > instead of >> can lead to some hard to follow syntax errors.
 - When I create a new project (cargo init), it doesn't seem to be picked up in an existin vscode window without reloading.
+- oh nice, I renamed `st` to `self`, and it rewrote the parameters correctly.

 ## Lean Notes